 In fact, Jesus was known for dining with “sinners.”

 And when asked which was the greatest commandment, Jesus talked of love.
 Love God and love your neighbor.

 The greatest commandment in Christianity is love.
 It is not loving to treat others with derision.
 Funny how so many of Jesus’s followers don’t get that.

 Actually, creating laws that harm traditionally disempowered groups suggests the real motive:

 Sustain hierarchies of power and status.
 Let everyone know their place.
 And keep them there.

 Related Posts on BroadBlogs

-Posted on April 10, 2015, in feminism, LGBT+, politics/class inequality, race/ethnicity, reproductive rights, sexism, women and tagged business rights, Discrimination, feminism, Hobby Lobby, human rights, Indiana, LGBT+, religious freedom, reproductive rights, women.
+Posted on April 10, 2015, in feminism, LGBTQ+, politics/class inequality, race/ethnicity, reproductive rights, sexism, women and tagged business rights, Discrimination, feminism, Hobby Lobby, human rights, Indiana, LGBTQ+, religious freedom, reproductive rights, women.
 Bookmark the permalink.
 29 Comments.